 Microsoft Teams’ pricing explained

-Microsoft Teams’ pricing may seem complicated to some, primarily because it’s divided into two categories.
+Microsoft Teams’ pricing may seem complicated at first, as it’s divided into 2 categories.

 In total, there are 7 Microsoft Teams plans — 3 in the Home Plans category and 4 in the Business Plans category.

-Individuals mostly use the Home Plans, while the Business Plans are ideal solutions for small and medium-sized companies.
+The Home Plans are handy for personal use, while the Business Plans are better suited for small and medium-sized companies.

 Home Plans: Overview